Motivated to Change: Seven Factors

-We dream about fabulous things; many great things are within our reach.
-But lost in dreams, we overlook the necessary steps to actualize those dreams.
-Sometimes, we escape reality with the dream, lost in spectacular thoughts—a raise, a partner, a sexy body.
-We hinge our future happiness on a magnificent achievement, entertaining how this momentous change will reconfigure our life.
-Sometimes significant change may occur transforming everything; but this isn’t common.
-Even after a momentous change, we often settle back into the previous routines and familiar feelings.
+We dream about fabulous things; many of those dreams are within our reach.
+But lost in the fantasies, we overlook necessary steps to achieving those dreams.
+Sometimes, the dream isn’t a goal but just an escape, lost in spectacular thoughts—a raise, a partner, a sexy body—we avoid the stress of present realities.
+We hinge our future happiness on a magnificent achievement, entertaining how this momentous change will reconfigure our life without really making steps towards the cherished hope.
+Occasionally, significant change occurs, transforming everything; but this isn’t common.
+Even after a momentous change, we often settle, returning to previous routines and familiar feelings.

 Laws of motion dictate that travelling in the same direction is easier than altering course.
-Our histories, whether healthy or destructive, are intricately woven to the present realities of our lives.
-People, places and patterns are marked with emotions; when an encounter in the present has familiarity, we react (and feel) with a learned response.
-Experience creates connections—emotional ties to events and people.
-The mind stubbornly clings to memories, when similar conditions invade, the emotions lurch to action pushing us to act as we did in the past.
-We might know better, logic recognizes the futility of our actions, but habits interfere with flexibility and demand for sameness.
-Change requires purposely redirecting learned and habitual actions against the impulses of learned emotions.
+Our histories, whether healthy or destructive, are intricately woven to present realities.
+People, places and patterns are marked with learned emotions; when an encounter has familiarity, we react (and feel) with a learned response.
+Experience creates connections—emotional ties to the events and people.
+The mind stubbornly clings to those memories, when similar conditions invade, the emotions lurch to action pushing for the same actions we followed in the past.
+We might know better, logic recognizes the futility of those actions, but the habits interfere, demanding the path of ease, finding security in the unhealthy sameness.
+Change requires redirecting learned and habitual actions against the impulses of learned emotions.

 “…the process of self-observation, reflection, and change is basically a self-loving task.
 It will not flourish in an atmosphere of terminal seriousness, self-flagellation, or self-blame.”
-Harriet Lerner
+Harriet Lerner (2005).

 Albert Ellis, father of rational emotive behavioral therapy (REBT), after decades of working with struggling patients, understood the difficulties in purposeful change:

 “We can realistically say that with the exception of a few individuals who decide to change and then find it rather easy to do so, the great majority of people find it difficult to change and stay changed.”
+(2007)